The Best Spots to Camp in the Catskills

 North-South Lake State Campground is the most popular campground in the Catskills and it's perfect for families or guests looking for a basecamp for exploring the area.
 Take a sunrise hike to the former site of the Catskill Mountain House, which is an easy 10-minute hike from the campground, and continue on to Alligator Rock, all from your campsite.
 Nearby in Tannersville, you'll find restaurants and shopping.
 Rates are $22 per night for a campsite.

 Devil's Tombstone is one of the oldest campgrounds in the Catskill Forest Preserve, and the location more than lives up to its name.
 Situated deep in Stony Clove and surrounded by some of the Catskill Park's highest mountains, legend has it that the Devil once roamed this region during the early days of settlement in the Catskills.
 Hike in via state trails, or drive to the campground via Route 214 in Hunter.
 The primitive camping sites offer picnic tables and fireplaces for campers, as well as water spigots.
 Rates are $16 per night for a campsite.

 Whip-O-Will Campsites in Round Top offers family-friendly and pet-friendly camping and amenities within easy driving distance of some of the Catskills' top attractions.
-The campground offers more than 200 sites — some including full-service hookups for RVs, or tent sites with water spigots.
+The campground offers more than 280 sites — some including full-service hookups for RVs, or tent sites with water spigots.
 Families can keep kids busy at the swimming pool, playground, basketball court, or game room.
 Mountain bikers will enjoy nearby access to Roundtopia mountain biking trails, and we think everyone will agree that being within a short drive of New York Zipline Adventures at Hunter Mountain is ideal.
-Sites start at $32.50 for a tent site with water, and go up to $112 for a site with triple water and electric hookups.
+Tent sites start at $35 for a tent site with water, and go up to $120 for a site with triple water and electric hookups.